Spanish Water Dog

 Unique facts and fascinating details

-- The Spanish Water Dog is known for its unique 'swimming' style, which is highly efficient in water.
+- The Spanish Water Dog is known for its unique 'cording' coat, which protects it from both water and harsh sun.

 Frequently Asked Questions